The History and Future of Cellular Technology

 Cellular companies love to brag about how fast their networks are.

-But, once the connection is fast enough to stream HD video (around 5 Mbps), do most mobile users really need anything faster?
+But, once the connection is fast enough to stream 4k video (around 15-20 Mbps), do most mobile users really need anything faster?

-Faster and more responsive surfing is nice, but with data plan use restrictions (e.g., hotspot caps, video throttling) and potential overage charges, there are very real downsides to speeding down the information highway too quickly.
+Faster and more responsive surfing is nice, but with data plan use restrictions (e.g., data caps, video throttling), there are very real downsides to speeding down the information highway too quickly.

 Why, then, are carriers so gung-ho about ever-faster networks?